EpsilonSolutions/netscaler-command-reference/docs/audit/audit-nslogaction/audit-nslogaction.md

 Time zone used for date and timestamps in the logs.
 Available settings function as follows:
 * GMT_TIME.
 Coordinated Universal Time.
 * LOCAL_TIME.
-The server?s timezone setting.
+The server's timezone setting.
 Possible values: GMT_TIME, LOCAL_TIME

 <b>userDefinedAuditlog</b>